 Lescar and Morlaàs, both former capitals of Béarn are worth a detour, especially since they are almost today suburbs of the regional capital.
 Lescar, the first bishopric in the region, has a very pretty old town.

 Morlaàs, where a local currency was minted in the 13th century : the Centulle, has a magnificent Sainte Foy church, which is also part of a circuit that we invite you to discover listing the remarkable churches of the region.
+North of Pau, you will discover by heading towards the Coteaux de Gascogne, a hilly Béarn, made of soft green hillsides on the borders of Chalosse and Tursan all close.

 Church of Sainte-Foy de Morlaàs